 After conditioning, the fruit is ready to be packaged and stored.

-There are various packaging products available to safely store your dried produce and prolong the shelf life.
+There are various packaging products6 available to safely store your dried produce7 and prolong the shelf life.
 Factors to consider include durability, tear resistance, how the product will be displayed at the point of sale and, of course, resistance to moisture.
 Air tight packaging is essential to protect your carefully dehydrated products from air, humidity, odours and moisture.

 Including an oxygen scavenger (moisture absorber) is not compulsory for dried fruits and vegetables, but is something you may like to consider.